AndreasIBZ/energymeter/README.md

 # Energymetering your home and solar with Blynk
-using an HIKING DDS238-2 ZN/S energy meter for the mains and a EPEVER TRACER A/B-Series charge controller for your solar read-out with ESP8266 by Modbus over RS-485
+using an HIKING DDS238-2 ZN/S energy meter for the mains and a EPEVER TRACER A/B-Series charge controller for your solar

+Communication through Modbus over RS-485 by ESP8266

 ### Resources / Credits to
 support forum on the Blynk community forums: https://community.blynk.cc/t/epsolar-tracer-2210a-charge-controller-blynk-epic-solar-monitor/10596